marcellinus-witarsah/credit-score-modelling-with-optbinning/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see mkdocs.org for details │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
-│
+├── notebooks          <- Contain notebooks for data exploration and scorecard modelling │
 ├── pyproject.toml     <- Project configuration file with package metadata for credit_scorecard_modelling_with_optbinning
 │                         and configuration for tools like black